Best Camp Shoes of 2026

 While the straps absorb water, we’d consider these shoes essentially waterproof and practical for when your feet are bound to get wet.
 So if you’re looking for the perfect combination of adventure sandals and camp shoes, these have stood the test of time.

-One of the standout aspects of Chaco sandals (compared to many similar models on the market) is their durability.
+• One of the standout aspects of Chaco sandals (compared to many similar models on the market) is their durability.
 You can keep them in use longer and, therefore, out of the landfill.
 Chaco also offers a repair program where you can send your shoes in to be resoled or get new straps to help keep them in rotation.

-Best Backpacking Camp Shoes: Bedrock Cairn
+Best Backpacking Camp Shoes: Bedrock evo Cairn

-Bedrock Sandals Cairn Adventure Sandals
+Bedrock evo Cairn

 Style: sandals